Our Review Process

 The medical condition referred to above as "type 3 diabetes" should not be confused with type 3c diabetes mellitus (also called T3cDM, pancreatogenic diabetes, and type 3c diabetes).
 The pancreas contains both endocrine and exocrine glands, each with its own function.
 Insulin is one of the hormones produced and secreted by beta-islet cells of the Islets of Langerhans, an endocrine pancreatic tissue.
 T3cDM occurs when the exocrine pancreas gets ill and produces a secondary insult to the endocrine pancreas, eventually leading to diabetes.

 The relationship between Alzheimer’s and diabetes has initiated a great deal of research.
 To understand type 3 diabetes, one must know why the term originated.
 The terminology ‘type 3 diabetes’ arose because Alzheimer’s is associated with the brain, and its biochemical attributes overlap with type 1 and type 2 diabetes.
 Research has proved that individuals suffering from obesity and type 2 diabetes are at higher risk of developing Alzheimer’s.
+Know about diabetes treatment in pregnancy.

 Lack of insulin due to diabetes leads to the inability of the body to break down sugar, resulting in the unhealthy accumulation of sugar in the blood.
 In Alzheimer’s disease, a similar thing occurs, but the effect of insulin deficiency is restricted to the brain.
 Increased blood sugar levels cause inflammation of brain tissue, leading to vascular dementia and chemical imbalance.
 Type 3 diabetes causes improper regulation of blood sugar in the brain, triggering a decline in cognitive abilities.